Notable AI Models Documentation

 Updating hosted files

-Epoch AI’s database is hosted as a CSV that is synced with the database daily.
+Epoch AI’s Notable Models dataset is hosted as a CSV that is synced from the database daily.
 The easiest way to load the data in scripts is using the CSV URL.
 If you need the most up-to-date version reflecting unsynced changes, a CSV can be manually generated from the table view on the website.

 Estimation